IgnasiSanchez/SymplecticCriteria/README.md

-# Symplectic criteria for elliptic curves
+# Symplectic criteria for elliptic curves, revisited
 ## Authors: Freitas, Nuno; Kraus, Alain; Sánchez-Rodríguez, Ignasi.

 This Github repository contains the code, intermediate files and final results for the article [Symplectic criteria for elliptic curves, revisited]() (_in Arxiv soon_).